- Define and describe “developmentally appropriate” materials.

 To help make the best choices for the children in your classroom, be sure to:

-- Talk to a trainer, coach or supervisor about materials that are most appropriate for your classroom.
+- Talk to a trainer, coach, or administrator about materials that are most appropriate for your classroom.

 - Watch how children play with materials.
 Introduce new materials when children seem bored or when they need a new challenge.
 Try offering provocations (see the Indoor Environment lesson) to help children explore materials in a new or more focused way.